return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_dl_c.rst

     the VSP1 device

 lock
-    protects the active, queued and pending lists
+    protects the free, active, queued, pending and gc_fragments lists

 free
     array of all free display lists